-By 2014, the Coral & Tusk line we know it today was fully formed, including embroidered pillows of all sizes, our full table and holiday collection, along with well loved stuffed animals, merit badges and embroidered cards.
+By 2014, the Coral & Tusk line we know it today was fully formed, including embroidered pillows of all sizes, our full table and holiday collection, along with well loved stuffed animals, and embroidered cards.
 In the summer, we participated in our first branded event on One Kings Lane through their Artisanal sales series.
 Our team and studio were featured on the One Kings Lane blog and our products were made available to our largest retail audience yet.

 At work in the studio trimming threads from Baby Cat.

 Above photo by Kate Lacey.Travel has long been an important part of Coral & Tusk, serving both as inspiration and as a means for exploring opportunities.
 After participating in the Playtime Paris trade show in 2012, our hearts were set on exhibiting at Maison et Objet.
 At her previous job, Stephanie visited the show frequently and always dreamed of one day showing her own collections there.
 2014 marked our first year participating in the show and the first time we exhibited at a tradeshow outside the US.

 Rabbit and Fox admiring the Seine River in Paris.
 See all of our Pocket Doll travels on instagram #coralandtusktravel.